ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 23. At this point you have successfully tweaked the `papercontract.js` to include a cross chaincode call to another contract residing in the same channel.

-24. Go to the VSCode IBM Blockchain Platform view, you should see three papercontract@vscode-
+24. Go to the VSCode IBM Blockchain Platform view, under the `Local Fabric Ops` panel, you should see three `papercontract@vscode-debug-<datetime>` packages under `Installed` and one `papercontract@vscode-debug-<datetime>` under `Instantiated`.
+The instantiated package should have the same datetime and the latest installed one.
+The first `papercontract@vscode-debug` package was done against the original paper contract, the 2nd package was done against the paper contract with the modified `issue` transaction, and the third and last package was build upon the 2nd with a new `getPaperRate` function.
+We hope that with this flow, you get to experience one way you can develop and build upon your smart contract.

 # Section 9: Package commercial-paper, install and instantiate

 # Section 10: Generate functional tests